Cheikh Tidiane Gadio: Gadio's legal scandal in the U.S.

-In November 2017, Gadio was accused of being complicit in corrupt acts of CEFC officials that the US Justice Department charged were violative of the US Foreign Corrupt Practices Act.
+In November 2017, Gadio was accused of being complicit in corrupt acts of CEFC officials that the United States Department of Justice charged were violative of the Foreign Corrupt Practices Act.
 He was subjected to home confinement in his family home in Maryland for a period of 9 months.

-After participating in a 9-month process which included multiple interviews with federal prosecutors, the charges withdrew the charges but offered no explanation for the decision on September 14 2018.
-The NYTimes article adds, "dismissals of this sort often come with agreements not to prosecute in return for testimony."
+After participating in a 9-month process which included multiple interviews with federal prosecutors, the charges withdrew the charges but offered no explanation for the decision on September 14, 2018.
+The New York Times article adds, "dismissals of this sort often come with agreements not to prosecute in return for testimony."

 Gadio was requested to await the trial of the charged CEFC official before going back home – in case he was needed to testify.
 Gadio was able to return to Senegal cleared of all charges in December 2018.
 He immediately regained his position as a congressman and 10 months later was elected as a vice president of the Senegalese Parliament.
 Gadio, once home, called a press conference, attended by nearly 40 National and international journalists and several media outlets, to issue a statement that, after more than a decade serving at the highest levels of the Senegalese government, he was regarded as having a perfect record in good and ethical governance.
 He indicated that the US incident could only be termed "a tragic misunderstanding," and that he was glad, after a long process, to reclaim his good name.

-In October 2019, Dr. Gadio was elected as a Vice President of the Senegalese National Assembly.
-He is currently the Special Envoy of OIF (Organisation Internationale de la Francophonie) to Mali, a role in which he has served since September 2020.
+In October 2019, Gadio was elected as a Vice President of the Senegalese National Assembly.

 Personal life

-Cheikh Tidiane Gadio is married to Ndeye Coumba Mar and a father of three children.
+Gadio is married to Ndeye Coumba Mar and a father of three children.
 His wife is the current United Nations Resident Coordinator for Zambia, responsible for all UN organizations dealing with operational activities for development in the country.